 Are there any problems associated with obesity?

-Obese pets, like obese people, have an increased risk of many diseases, including arthritis, heart disease, and cancer.
-Many obese birds develop atherosclerosis and hepatic lipidosis (also called fatty liver disease).
-These birds are extremely susceptible to heart attacks and strokes.
 Obese birds have occasionally been known to die just from the stress of an examination at the veterinarian's office.
-The fat deposits in their blood vessels cause the walls of these vessels to be inflexible, inhibiting blood flow through them, and lessening oxygen delivery to their brains when their blood pressure rises.
+The fat deposits in their blood vessels cause the walls of these vessels to be very rigid, inhibiting blood flow through these vessels and reducing oxygen delivery to their brains when their blood pressure rises.

 How can reduce my pet bird's weight so he isn't obese?